The Right Kind Of Wrong

 Good reasons can include the obvious things like “all our customers are complaining we don’t have So-And-So, and the value add and business case is clear”.
 But also include less guaranteed outcomes: “Well we have never tried doing ABC, so we have no idea whether our users will respond to it, why don’t we try a small scale experiment?”.

-The mental rule-of-thumb here is simple: imagine a coworker happens by your desk as your putting your project out into the world and says: "cool project - why are you doing that?".
-If you can't formulate and verbalise the reasons, you should probably stop and reflect if it makes sense to go ahead.
+Intuition is a great start, but if you can't clearly verbalise the reasons, you should probably stop and reflect if it makes sense to go ahead.

 Afterwards: you/we should have learnt something.